rosco-m68k/cpm68k/README.md

 This assumes mame stored at the same directory level as rosco-cpm68k and the command issued from the mame directory.
 Running mame on my PC is slower than the hardware (it reports a 68010 running at 3.7MHz), so I suggest immediately setting a breakpoint at 15000 ("bp 15000") and start execution ("go").
 Mame will then stop at the cpm entry point (15000 or "cpm" in CPM15000.MAP).

 At the time of writing:
-- screen print messages are called in the bios, but nothing appears on the screen.
-I assume this could be either a) a trivial trap mapping error in the bios or b) somehow I've trashed the rosco standard libraries between 400 and 2000 ..
+- printing to the screen works !
+I had confused D0 and D1 in bios.s ...
+Sigh
-- the program is executing through the cpm code and bios but evenually has an illegal memory access and the rosco warm boots in an infinite loop.
-This may be because mame is missing full support for sd cards, however it also doesnt work when I run on a real machine .. so maybe that's not the issue.
-I think cpm is trying to attach disks when the issue occurs ..
+- the program is executing through the cpm code and bios but fails to recognise the sd card

 The file CPM15000.MAP is the function/address map for cpm68k.
 This is very useful to trace which function in cpm are being called etc.